LtSnakePlissken/Q/docs/how-to-setup-validator.md

 ## Put Stake in Validators Contract

 As was mentioned previously, you need to put stake to validators contract in order to become a validator.
 You can use the dApp "Your HQ" that can be found at [https://hq.q.org](https://hq.q.org).
 Ultimately, you need to `Join Validator Ranking` to receive rewards.
 The according functionality is located at `Consensus Services -> Validator Staking` in box "Manage Balance".
+If you can't see the menu item `Consensus Services`, you are not running the dApp UI in `advanced mode`.
+Go to `Settings` and activate it.

 ## Add your Validator to https://stats.q.org

 If you want your validator to report to the [network statistics](https://stats.q.org), you can add an additional flag to the node entrypoint within file `/validator/docker-compose.yaml`, it should look like this:

-    node:
+    validator-node:
     image: $QCLIENT_IMAGE
     entrypoint: ["geth", "--ethstats=<Your_Validator_Name>:<Mainnet_access_key>@stats.q.org", "--datadir=/data", ...]